Have you exceeded the yearly Social Security earnings limit? Or think you might?

 Conclusion

-Exceeding the Social Security yearly earnings limit while working can be worrisome – especially if you aren’t familiar with the process.
-However, the SSA is very efficient in how it handles any overpayment of claims.
+Exceeding the Social Security yearly earnings limit while working can be worrisome – especially if you are unfamiliar with the process.
+However, the SSA is very efficient in managing overpayment of claims.

 - You are not charged a penalty